gusrqa/turtle/spiral/README_Spiral.md

 Experiment with patterns and see how math and art collide!

-## 📁 Part of the Turtle Series

-This project is part of a series of Python visual learning notebooks:

-- 🐍 Snake Game
-- 🏓 Pong Game
-- ❄️ Snowflake Fractal Generator

-Each one is designed to make learning Python more hands-on, visual, and fun.

 ---

-Unleash your inner artist—one loop at a time! 🎨🐢
+Unleash your inner artist—one loop at a time, haapy coding! 🎨🐢